yagmurtomruk/DSA210TermProject/README.md

 **4) Regression Modeling**

+For understanding how air quality impacts running performance, and quantifying the relationship between AQI and key performance indicators such as pace and heart rate.

 **5) Data Visualization**

-- Generating appropriate plots to illustrate the relationship between air quality and running performance.
+Generating appropriate plots to illustrate the relationship.

 ---